panda3d/panda3d-docs/programming/models-and-actors/actor-animations.rst

 animations playing (and they can be playing from different frames or at different play rates).
-Starting or stopping an animation in blend mode does not change its control effect; you must set an animation's control effect to 0.0 if you don't want it to have any more affect on the actor.
+Starting or stopping an animation in blend mode does not change its control effect; you must set an animation's control effect to 0.0 if you don't want it to affect the actor anymore.

 When you call :py:meth:`~direct.actor.Actor.Actor.stop()` in blend mode, you can stop a particular animation by name, if you want; or you can stop all of the